Mizzurna Falls

-is a 1998 Japanese video game developed and published by Human Entertainment for the PlayStation.
+is a 1998 adventure video game developed and published by Human Entertainment for the PlayStation.
 The game focuses on the search for a lost classmate in the fictional small rural American town of Mizzurna Falls.
 The story and setting draw inspiration from the American television drama series Twin Peaks.

 The game was never officially localized outside of Japan, but in 2021 two independent English-language fan translation projects were completed and released to the public.

 Plot

 The game takes place in Mizzurna Falls, a fictional town in Colorado near the Rocky Mountains.

 On Christmas Day 1998, a young girl, Kathy Flannery, is discovered unconscious in the forest, apparently attacked by a bear because of the claw marks.
 When brought to the hospital she dies, and the cabin where the attack took place is now the site of a police investigation.
 Soon after, high school student Emma Rowland goes missing and the lead investigator Morgan believes the two cases are linked.

 Emma's classmate Matthew Williams becomes involved in the investigation and strives to solve the case, in part because he was the last person to see Emma before she vanished.